 How To Be Productive When You Work From Home

-People used to ask me if sleeping in and going out to lunch whenever you want, but that’s just not the case.
-Sure, on really cold mornings I’ll check my email from bed, there isn’t a commute, and I don’t always put real pants on, but I have a business partner and team that I am accountable to.
-While I wish lunches were a part of my weekly life and I’ve tried to make them a thing, I can’t tell you how many I’ve had to cancel because I didn’t have time to step away from my computer.
+People used to ask me if sleeping in and going out to lunch whenever you want.
+That’s just not the case.
+Sure, on really cold mornings I’ll check my email from bed and there isn’t a commute.
+I don’t always put real pants on, but I have a business partner and team that I am accountable to.
+While I wish lunches were a part of my weekly life, they’re not.
+I can’t tell you how many I’ve had to cancel because I didn’t have time to step away from my computer.

 Here’s how I stay productive on the days I work from home.